 In case, you opt for onsite hard drive disposal, the sanitization crew arrives on your premises in secure trucks that have the necessary equipment on board.
 Under your supervision, they destroy the hard drives into small particles.
 You’ll receive a Certificate of Destruction once the task is complete.

 Offsite Hard Drive Shredding

-If you opt for the offsite disposal, the certified crew arrives in secure trucks with GPS tracking systems.
+If you opt for the offsite disposal, we offer mobile hard drive destruction where a certified crew arrives in secure trucks with GPS tracking systems.
 They collect and seal all storage media in locked boxes and transport them under a chain of responsible supervision to their facility.
 Expert technicians take care of the drive disposal in closed labs that have recorded surveillance.
 And, extreme precautions ensure safety since the e-waste can be toxic.
 Later, the e-waste is delivered to recycling plants.
 You’ll receive a Certificate of Destruction once the hard drive disposal is complete.

 In Short, Here’s Why You Absolutely Need Secure Hard Drive Shredding Services

 According to the US Securities and Exchange Commission, having suffered a data breach, 60% of companies are likely to shut down within 6 months.
 To avoid such an eventuality, you need the services of a hard drive shredding company that works in compliance with the regulations laid down by organizations like HIPAA, FACTA, GLBA, and HITECH.
 Rely on the services provided by Data Destruction to protect your company.
 We use hard drive shredders that are listed on the National Security Agency/Central Security Service (NSA/CSS) Public Information Evaluated Products List for HDD destruction devices.
 In this way, we provide complete safety and accountability.